 Child Admission Policies

-Establish what the child admission policies are in operation within the pool facility considered for use to ensure that appropriate categories of users are taken into account when considering risk.
-For instance, it would not be beneficial for very young persons to be using pool facilities alongside more advanced adult swimmers.
-The Institute of Sport and Recreation Management have published relevant guidance which should be considered (The Institute of Sport and Recreation Management.
-2017).
+Establish what the child admission policies are in operation within the pool facility to ensure that appropriate categories of users are taken into account when considering risk.
+For instance, it would not be appropriate for very young persons to be using pool facilities alongside more advanced adult swimmers.

 Safeguarding and Child Protection

 Ensure that the swimming pool provider operates a changing-room policy that fits with the safeguarding and child protection criteria set by your school.
 Ensure that there are sufficient staff to provide supervision of children of different ages and sexes.
-The ISRM offer guidance about this in relation to changing for school groups (Ref 15).
+The CPSU offer guidance about this in relation to changing for school groups.

-Local authorities have a responsibly to take reasonable care to avoid acts and omissions which could reasonably foreseeably injure a neighbor.
+Local authorities have a responsibly to take reasonable care to avoid acts and omissions which could reasonably foreseeably injure a neighbour.
 Donoghue created the modern concept of negligence, by setting out general principles whereby one person would owe another person a duty of care.
-Caparo sets out the “three-fold test” in order for a duty of care to arise in negligence (Ref 16).
+Caparo sets out the “three-fold test” in order for a duty of care to arise in negligence.

 No one can exclude or restrict their liability for the death or personal injury of another resulting from their negligence.
-Liability for negligence in other cases of loss or damage can be excluded or restricted only if it is reasonable so to do (Unfair Contract Terms Act 1977).
+Liability for negligence in other cases of loss or damage can be excluded or restricted only if it is reasonable to do so.

 The risk assessor will be a need to be competent in the risk assessment process itself, with an understanding of the approach to risk assessment and methodology used by the school.
 They must apply this skill to hazards present, and identify the options available to eliminate or reduce risks and their relative merit (current and potential risk control measures).
 For extra-curricular activities such as swimming in a local pool, the ability to identify situations where they would be unable to adequately assess the risk without help and be able to advise on the need for further assistance, is also important.